Participatory Media & Technology

 Money Smart: how Cambodian soap operas are bringing financial literacy to a new generation

 Boprek dreams of becoming a lawyer, but her family’s poverty makes her dreams seem impossible...

 This valuable resource for communication for development practitioners aims to incite discussions on what it means to deepen communication for action and promote positive social change.

-Afghanistan, Burkina Faso, Cambodia, Cameroon, Chad, Côte d’Ivoire, Laos, Mali, Nepal, Niger, Nigeria, Pakistan, Past Countries, Sahel, Yemen, Building Peace & Transforming Extremism, Championing Gender Equality & Women’s Empowerment, Governance & Civic Engagement, Participatory Media & Technology, Research & Learning
+Afghanistan, Burkina Faso, Cambodia, Cameroon, Chad, Côte d’Ivoire, Kenya, Laos, Mali, Nepal, Niger, Nigeria, Pakistan, Past Countries, Philippines, Sahel, Yemen, Building Peace & Transforming Extremism, Championing Gender Equality & Women’s Empowerment, Governance & Civic Engagement, Participatory Media & Technology, Research & Learning

 The advantages and limits of a “Full-Spectrum” approach to communication for development (C4D)

 Social norms increasingly are the focus of intimate partner violence (IPV) prevention strategies.
 This study assesses the effect of a new measure of social norms, the Partner Violence Norms Scale, on women's risk of IPV, in Nepal.

 Social norms and women’s risk of intimate partner violence in Nepal